TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Licenses.md

 # Get-B1Licenses

 ## SYNOPSIS
-Retrieves a list of licenses associated with the BloxOne Account
+Retrieves a list of licenses associated with the Infoblox Portal Account

 ## SYNTAX